eti-iniER/eti-iniER/README.md

 # 👋 Hi!
 I'm Eti-ini (_ey-tea-knee_)
-I'm a Computer Science major at the University of Lagos, Nigeria, who's passionate about building cool things with technology.
-I'm familiar with a handful of languages and frameworks, including:
+I'm a sophomore Computer Science major at the University of Lagos, Nigeria, who's passionate about building cool things with technology.
+I'm familiar with a handful of programming languages, tools and frameworks, including:
 * HTML
 * CSS
 * JavaScript